 Students learn advanced development of competent graphic expression by drawing from the model, with emphasis on line, mass, gesture, and structure.
 Students manipulate various media and materials, developing an individual method and style.
-Prerequisite: AR 101 for Art majors or AR 111.
+Lab fee required.
+Prerequisite: AR 101 (for Art majors) and AR 111.